-A Level Units studied in L6 and U6 will be assessed in an internal mock examination in January.
-Final examinations for each unit set by the external exam board will be completed in the summer.
+A Level units studied in Lower Sixth and Upper Sixth will be assessed in an internal mock examination in January.
+Final examinations for each unit set by the external examination board will be completed in the summer.

 The examinations are as follows: